Sereni/fsr-pad-guide/README.md

 |---|---|
 | ![](fsr-circuit.jpg) | ![](teensy-diagram.png) |

 If you wish to use more than one FSR per panel, connect them in parallel to the same resistor and pin.
 Pressing any of the FSRs will trigger the panel.
-You may also connect them to separate pins, and bind the pins to one button.
+You may also connect them to separate pins, and bind the pins to one key press.

 ### Firmware and software